ni/arbitrary-session-management/README.md

 - Define the proto file for the arbitrary functions
 - Implement the server-side logic
 - Implement the client-side logic
-- Use the client within measurement plugins to achieve non-instrument session sharing
+- Use client within measurement plugins to communicate with the custom gRPC service created.

 ---